 14. Ask unanswerable questions

-If we train children to believe that every question has an answer or, worse, that the answer is always close the question at the back of the book, then we are failing to prepare them for a world of complexity, uncertainty and doubt.
-Check out Sugata Mitra’s Big Questions for more on this or Ian Gilbert's Thunks books.
+If we train children to believe that every question has an answer or, worse, that the answer is always at the back of the book, then we are failing to prepare them for a world of complexity, uncertainty and doubt.
+Check out Sugata Mitra’s Big Questions for more on this or my Thunks.

 15. Don’t cover, dig

 In the words of Howard Gardner of Harvard’s Project Zero, ‘The greatest enemy of understanding is coverage’.
 Design a curriculum that digs deep rather than one that covers the greatest ground.
 And make sure children have the opportunity to dig where they choose to, not just at ‘x’ the teacher marks.